RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 * [What's the plan?](../../README.md#plan) Make sure you subscribe to the [calendar feed](https://www.google.com/calendar/ical/rave.ac.uk_agop0ff7kdgdc289jdrl5021gs%40group.calendar.google.com/public/basic.ics)!
 * [What can you learn?](../../README.md#learning-goals)
 * Keeping a **journal** to record your creative process is *extremely* important.
 Don't let your ideas and thoughts fade away!
 Think of your project blog as your **digital sketchbook**.
 More on that [here](https://github.com/RavensbourneWebMedia/Blogging#why-blogging).
-* Reading lists and perusing the library (we'll also share some PDFs).
+* Reading lists and perusing the library (I'll also share some PDFs).
-* **Peer learning**: [one of the most effective ways](http://visible-learning.org/hattie-ranking-influences-effect-sizes-learning-achievement/hattie-ranking-teaching-effects/) to learn something is to teach it to someone else.
-During this course you'll be sharing your skills and knowledge in class, leading mini-tutorials and moderating debates.
-Starting with [your homework for next week](#peer-learning-research)!

-# Ways of seeing
+# A Brief History of Advertising

 ### Looking before creating